bergerch/opti-aware/README.md

 ./runscripts/smartrun.sh bftsmart.tom.util.RSAKeyPairGenerator <id> <key size>
 ```

 Keys are stored in the `config/keys` folder.
 The command above creates key pairs both for clients and replicas.
-Alternatively, you can set the `system.communication.defaultkeys` to `true` in the `config/system.config` file to forces all processes to use the same public/private keys pair and secret key.
+Alternatively, you can set the `system.communication.defaultkeys` to `true` in the `config/system.config` file to force all processes to use the same public/private keys pair and secret key.
 This is useful when deploying experiments and benchmarks, because it enables the programmer to avoid generating keys for all principals involved in the system.
-However, this must not be used in a real deployments.
+However, this must not be used in real deployments.

 ## Step 5: Deployment in a WAN

 In this step you deploy the system in a WAN.
 You can launch several virtual machines in different regions.
 Note that every VM needs to have Java 11 installed to run the Java Bytecode.
 You will have to copy the build in
 `build/install/library`
-to every VM as wel las configuration files and keys.
+to every VM as well as configuration files and keys.
 Furthermore, note that firewall rules must be configured to allow TCP inbound and outbound traffic on the port range 11000 to 12000, or, the ports you defined yourself in Step 4.